We Analyzed the Future Direction of Apartment Income REIT Corp. (AIRC), Here is What We Found

 Apartment Income REIT Corp.
-(NYSE:AIRC) went up by 1.30% from its latest closing price compared to the recent 1-year high of $50.38.
-The company’s stock price has collected 4.19% of gains in the last five trading sessions.
-Press Release reported on 05/26/21 that AIR Communities Earns Ninth Top Workplace Award
+(NYSE:AIRC) went up by 2.32% from its latest closing price compared to the recent 1-year high of $50.47.
+The company’s stock price has collected 2.20% of gains in the last five trading sessions.
+Press Release reported on 07/12/21 that Apartment Income REIT Corp.
+Announces Dates for Second Quarter 2021 Earnings Release and Conference Call

 >> 7 Top Picks for the Post-Pandemic Economy <<